CHTC/chtc-website-source/file-avail-largedata.md

 **How input files are copied to the execute server and how output files are copied back will depend on the size of these files.**

-CHTC's large data filesystem called "Staging" is a distinct location for temporarily hosting files that are too large to be handled in a high-throughput fashion via the default HTCondor file transfer mechanism which is otherwise used for small files hosted in your `/home`
+CHTC's data filesystem called "Staging" is a distinct location for temporarily hosting files that are too large to be handled in a high-throughput fashion via the default HTCondor file transfer mechanism which is otherwise used for small files hosted in your `/home`